-Yanhong (Claire) Hu, Ph.D., is an associate in the firm’s Chemical Patent Prosecution practice group, focusing on patent preparation and prosecution for domestic and international clients in a wide range of technical areas, including coatings, cosmetics, dyes, alloys, textiles, nanomaterials, polymers, semiconductors, ceramics, biomaterials, and materials processing.
+Yanhong (Claire) Hu, Ph.D., is a senior associate in the firm’s Chemical Patent Prosecution practice group, focusing on patent preparation and prosecution for domestic and international clients in a wide range of technical areas, including coatings, cosmetics, dyes, alloys, textiles, nanomaterials, polymers, semiconductors, ceramics, biomaterials, and materials processing.

 Prior to joining the firm, Dr. Hu was a patent agent at an Arlington based intellectual property firm.
 She also worked as a summer law clerk and conducted validity analysis in the areas of electronic and optical devices.

 Before attending law school, Dr. Hu was a research associate at North Carolina State University in the Materials Science and Engineering department.
 She developed a transferable, quantum-based analytic reactive potential for simulating energetic materials, programmed computer simulation codes, and examined chemical, thermal, and mechanical properties of energetic materials under extreme conditions using molecular dynamics (MD) simulations.
 For her postdoctoral work in the Engineering Research Center at the University of Florida, Dr. Hu studied ion bombardment-induced modification of carbon “nanopeapods” and examined mechanical properties of filled carbon nanotubes.